MaanooAk/mark/README.md

 # mark

-Mark files and execute commands on them
+Mark files and execute commands on them.

-**mark** was created every time I wanted to mass move or copy files in a terminal, something always went wrong.
+**mark** was created because every time I wanted to mass move or copy files in a terminal, something always went wrong.

 Example scenario: